f5devcentral/f5-velos-training/docs/introduction_new.rst

 Each BX520 blade occupies 2 slots within the chassis and leverages 2 x 100Gb backplane interfaces within each slot for a total of 400Gb backplane connectivity.
 The picture below shows the backplane interconnections of a fully populated 8 slot CX410 chassis with 4 BX520 blades installed.

+.. note:: The CX1610 chassis and BX520 blade are generally available with F5OS-C 1.8.1

 .. image:: images/velos_introduction/bx520cx410.png
   :align: center
   :scale: 70%

 For the CX1610 chassis, the system controllers are responsible for providing non-blocking connections and layer 2 switching between the 32 slots within the system.
 The system controllers are star-wired with multiple connections to each slot.
 There are currently two different generations of line cards (BX110 and BX520) and only the BX520 is supported in the CX1610 chassis at this time.
-Since each BX520 takes 2 slots, a maximum of 16 BX520 blades can be installed in the CX1610 chassis.
+Since each BX520 blade takes 2 slots, a maximum of 16 BX520 blades can be installed in the CX1610 chassis.
 Each BX520 blade occupies 2 slots within the chassis and leverages 2 x 100Gb backplane interfaces within each slot for a total of 400Gb backplane connectivity.
 The picture below shows the backplane interconnections of a fully populated 32 slot CX1610 chassis with 16 BX520 blades installed.

 .. image:: images/velos_introduction/bx520cx1610.png
   :align: center
   :scale: 70%

 It is technically possible that the BX110 blade could run inside the CX1610 chassis in the future if business demand is great enough, but there is no committed plan at this time.
 In this case, each BX110 blade would have one 100Gb backplane connection to each system controller (200Gb total).
-The picture below shows the backplane interconnections of a fully populated 32 slot CX1610 chassis with 32 BX110 blades (currently unsupported) installed.
+The picture below shows the backplane interconnections of a fully populated 32 slot CX1610 chassis and with 32 BX110 blades (currently unsupported) installed.

 .. note:: BX110 support in the CX1610 chassis is not supported.
 Mixing of blade types in the same chassis is only supported in the CX410 chassis at this time.